How many eggs do chickens lay?

 Production breeds vs heritage — the long-term tradeoff

 The temptation with hatchery catalogs is to optimize for the year-1 number.
 A Golden Comet at 320 eggs versus a Plymouth Rock at 230 looks like a clear win.
-The catalog comparison is misleading for backyard flocks that keep birds for 3+ years.
+For a backyard flock that keeps birds 3+ years, it's the wrong comparison.

 - Production sex-links (Golden Comet, Red Star, ISA Brown, Black Star, Cinnamon Queen) peak hardest in year 1 and decline sharply.
 Year 3 is often half of year 1.
 Higher rates of reproductive issues — egg yolk peritonitis, prolapse, calcium-related fragility — by year 4 in this class.